CHRISTINEMUTHEE/CHRISTINEMUTHEE.github.io/content/authors/admin/_index.md

     awarder: Coursera
     icon: coursera
     summary: |
-      I studied the foundational concept of Dara science and Machine Learning.
+      I studied the foundational concept of Data science and Machine Learning.
 By the end, I was familiar with the significant technological trends applied to make Data Driven Decisions at scale.
 ---

 ## About Me